infortrend-openstack/openstack-cinder-manaul/README.rst

 System requirements
 ~~~~~~~~~~~~~~~~~~~

-To use the Infortrend volume driver, the followings are required:
+To use the Infortrend volume driver, the following settings are required:

 Set up Infortrend storage
 -------------------------

 * Create logical volumes in advance.

 * Host side setting ``Peripheral device type`` should be